teticio/openai-proxy/README.md

 # OpenAI Proxy

-A drop-in wrapper to the `openai` package that tracks cost per user, project, model and staging environment.
+A drop-in wrapper to the `openai` package that tracks cost per user, project, model and staging account.
 It is built using serverless AWS services.

 ## Usage